Buinsky District: History

 According to available archeological records, the first settlements on the territory of the modern Buinsky district emerged in the Stone Age, that is, approximately X-VI thousand years BC.
 In the early Middle Ages, the peoples of the Imenkov culture lived here and primarily engaged in agriculture.
 At the time of Volga Bulgaria, there were already several dozen settlements in this area.

 Settlements on the site of the modern town of Buinsk were first mentioned in historical records in the mid-17th century.
 On September 15, 1780, Empress Catherine the Great granted the village of Buinskoye, also known as Arkhangelskoye, the status of a town.

 Until 1921, the territory was part of the Buinsky county (uyezd) of the Simbirsk province.
 In the 1920s-1930s it belonged to the Buinsky canton.
 On August 10, 1930, the Presidium of the All-Russian Central Executive Committee adopted a decree on the formation of the district as an independent unit within the Tatar ASSR.
 In 1959, part of the abolished Tsilninsky district was annexed to the Buinsk district.
-Four years later the territories of Drozhzhanovsky, Kaibitsky and part of the Apastovsky districts would be joined to the territory, increasing the total area of the canton to 4123 km².
+Four years later the territories of Drozhzhanovsky, Kaibitsky and part of the Apastovsky districts would be joined to the territory, increasing the total area of the canton to 4123 km^{2}.
 In 1966, the Drozhzhanovsky district was again made a separate territory.
 On January 31, 2005, the Buinsky district was established in its present form by a regional law.

 Administrative and municipal status

 Within the framework of administrative divisions, the Buinsky district is one of the forty-three in the republic.
 The town of Buinsk serves as its administrative center, despite being incorporated separately as a town of republic significance — an administrative unit with status equal to that of the districts.

 As a municipal division, the district is incorporated as the Buinsky Municipal District, with the town of republic significance of Buinsk being incorporated within it as the Buinsk urban settlement.
-In 1998-2007, the district was headed by Aglyam K. Sadretdinov, followed by Rafael K. Abuzyarov from 2007 to 2013.
+In 1998–2007, the district was headed by Aglyam K. Sadretdinov, followed by Rafael K. Abuzyarov from 2007 to 2013.
 In 2013, Azat K. Aizetullov was elected to the post of head of the municipal district, holding this position until 2017.
 Aizetullov was subsequently replaced by Marat A. Zyabbarov who occupied this post until September 2020, when he was transferred to another position.
 Following Zyabbarov, Ranis R. Kamartdinov became the head of the municipal district.

 In total, 48.2% of the district's population live the town of Buinsk.
 According to data from the 2010 census, Tatars make up the majority of the population while 20% are Chuvashs, and 13% are Russians.